 Your dog keeps throwing up.
 Find out why and how you can help them.

-However, there could be cases where vomiting is an indication of a serious medical issue.
-Keep on reading to find out why your dog keeps throwing up and how you can help them.
+However, there could be cases where vomiting indicates a serious medical issue.
+Keep reading to find out why your dog keeps throwing up and how you can help them.

 Vomiting vs. Regurgitation

 First and foremost, it is vital to differentiate between regurgitation and vomiting.
 Regurgitation occurs inertly, with foods that are not digested properly, and they come up out of his esophagus without abdominal effort.

-Throwing up or vomiting normally preceded by symptoms of nausea such as licking lips, swallowing extremely, and drooling.
-Some canines might eat grass as a form of protection to the esophagus as the grass can cover sharp objects such as bone shards.
+Throwing up or vomiting is normally preceded by symptoms of nausea such as licking lips, swallowing extremely, and drooling.
+Some canines might eat grass as a form of protection for the esophagus as the grass can cover sharp objects such as bone shards.

 Reasons Why My Dog is Throwing Up?

 The ingestion of an irritating object or substance